kefirfromperm/jmina/README.md

 you can check the values of variables anywhere in your code during test execution.

 For example, if you want to test a simple class which solves quadratic equation.
 Do you want to check the discriminant?
-Just add a log call in right place.
+Just add a log call to the right place.

 ```java
 public class QuadraticEquation {